stefanicjuraj/docs2llms/README.md

 #### **`--llms-full`**

-Name of the output file processing the full content.
+Specify the name of the output file containing the full content.
 Defaults to `llms-full.txt`.

 ```bash
 docs2llms --github username/repository --llms-full llms-full